Essential Top Tips to Help you Prepare for your next Winter Hike

 Although the wind warning had dropped by the time we set out, it certainly didn’t feel like it.
 The wind whipped up heavy rain into our faces, turning to icy slush and generally dampening our spirits.
 I volunteered as the whip at the back of the group, delivering positive reinforcements and an inspiring rendition of The Message by Grand Master Flash.

 Quality Gear and Merino Base layer Base layer

 If you plan on hiking through the rain and snow like we did, invest in good quality gear.
-After six hours of hiking, I was thankful for my Bluey Merino thermal base layers and mid layers, which kept me warm despite becoming damp.
+After six hours of hiking, I was thankful for my Bluey Merino base layer base layers and mid layers, which kept me warm despite becoming damp.
 The biggest advantage was that they dried SO quickly.
 While everyone else was trying to dry their clothes by our tiny fire, I was wrapped up in bed.

 My Merino layers also didn’t smell like they’d been wet and sweaty for two days (even though they had been), so I could comfortably keep them warm in my sleeping bag, ready for the morning.

 Food and Provisions

 Go to the extra effort and make sure dinner is something to look forward to, not another source of distress.
 Keep snacks accessible, rather than in your pack.
 I recommend a combination of sweet and savoury treats – with one packet of lollies and chocolate and another of jerky and nuts.
 You can’t go wrong.